alreem-ala/alreem-ala.github.io/_posts/2023-01-31-assignment-post.md

 Both of these items are made with the same materials/techniques, "Tuval üzerine yağlıboya", which is "Oil on Canvas".
 Nevertheless, we can see from the images that the item on the right has a thinner canvas than that on the right.

 As for the left painting, its measurements are 41 x 27 cm while the right painting is 73 x 60 cm.
 Given the metadata and the images, we can see that they're both painted vertically.
 Both are of type "Resim" (Picture), and come from the provenance "Akbank bağış" which indicates that they both originated from the same place.
 In addition, their holding institutions and data providers are also the same which is Sakip Sabanci Museum with rights to © Sabancı Üniversitesi Sakıp Sabancı Müzesi.
 Tüm hakları saklıdır.
+Since both of these items come from the same museum, it makes complete sense that they are given the same categories of metadata.

+Interestingly, a search engine query of the museum where these paintings are in will display their website.
+However, they do not display all of their paintings as most of them are only found in the DLME.